byllgrim/ephemetoot/README.md

 # Setup

-1. Install Python3 if you don't already have it (recommended approach is to [use Homebrew](https://docs.brew.sh/Homebrew-and-Python) if you're on MacOS)
+1. Install Python3
-2. Install the mastodon package: `pip3 install mastodon.py`
+2. `pip3 install mastodon.py`
 3. Copy _example.config.py_ to a new file called _config.py_ (e.g. `cp example.config.py config.py`)
 4. Log in to your Mastodon account using a web browser
     1. Click the settings cog